- Programs & Initiatives

 The Dartmouth Center for Social Impact offers six different opportunities for students to partner with schools and community organizations and create holistic approaches to youth growth, development, and learning: America Reads, DREAM, Growing Change, OLE, SEAD, and SIBS.

-America Reads allows Dartmouth students in the Federal Work-Study Program to be employed as in-school tutors and after-school program aides in the Rivendell, Hartford, and Lebanon school districts, providing intensive reading assistance to K-3 students.
+America Reads employs Dartmouth students in the Federal Work-Study Program as in-school tutors and after-school program aides in the Rivendell, Hartford, and Lebanon school districts, providing intensive reading assistance to K-3 students.
 Tutors may work individually or with small groups of children each week.
 Through regular reading sessions and creative activities, tutors work to instill a love reading in children and to equip them with the tools to succeed academically.

 Contact America Reads

-Directing through Recreation, Education, Adventure, and Mentoring (DREAM) was founded in 1999 by Dartmouth students seeking to form long-term, one-on-one relationships with children living in low-income housing communities in White River Junction, Wilder, and Windsor, VT.
+Directing through recreation, education, adventure, and mentoring (DREAM) aims to close the opportunity gap for youth living in low-income housing communities in Vermont by providing programming and mentorship.
 Mentors and mentees meet on Dartmouth's campus to build community through shared activities, both in groups and one-on-one.
-Mentors also work in the broader Upper Valley community and with their mentees' parents, hosting neighborhood dinners, holding homework help sessions, planning special trips, and visiting mentees at home.
+Mentors also work in the broader Upper Valley community and with their mentees' families, hosting neighborhood dinners and planning special trips.

 Contact Growing Change

-Summer Enrichment at Dartmouth (SEAD) empowers promising high school students from under-resourced backgrounds to thrive in high school and college.
+Strengthening Educational Access with Dartmouth (SEAD) empowers promising high school students from under-resourced backgrounds to thrive in high school and college.
 Founded at Dartmouth in 2001, the program provides Dartmouth students with transformative opportunities for service and leadership.
+Learn more about SEAD